MalinkyZubr/Networking/Notes.md

    * then you need to open a putty session, which is a terminal emulator.
 From there you can go to serial to modify settings for the serial connection.
 By default they are the same as cisco devices
    * Baud rate should be 9600 bits/second.
 8 data bits.
 1 stop bit.
 Every 8 bits of data, 1 stop bit is sent to signify the stop of the bits.
 Parity set to none.
 Parity is for detecting errors.
 Flow control controls flow throuhg the device, set to none.
    * When entering the router you are by default in exec mode, singified by {hostname}>. all devices have hostnames.
 Exec mode is useless basically.
 Cant make any changes to the device
-   * If you enter the 'enable 'command, you go into priveleged exec mode. {hostname}# is priveleged exec mode.
+   * If you enter the `enable` command, you go into priveleged exec mode. {hostname}# is priveleged exec mode.
 Provides complete access to view the devices configuration, restart the device, etc. However you cannot change hte config here, but can change the time and save the config file, etc. To view all commands, do ?.
 Ifg you want to display all commands that start with a letter, do e? for example
-   * to enter global configuration mode, enter "configure terminal"
+   * to enter global configuration mode, enter `configure terminal`
-   * Protect privileged exec mode with a password. "enable password {password}"
+   * Protect privileged exec mode with a password. `enable password {password}`
-   * to see the detailed help for a command, do "enable password ?" for instance.
+   * to see the detailed help for a command, do `enable password ?` for instance.
 Must have space between command and ?
-   * To show the running configuration file, do show running-config
+   * To show the running configuration file, `do show running-config`
-   * To show the startup config, do show startup-config
+   * To show the startup config, `do show startup-config`
    * this will show nothing until we save the running configuration as a config file
-   * 3 ways to do this: write, write memory, and copy running-config startup-config.
+   * 3 ways to do this: `write`, `write memory`, and `copy running-config startup-config`.
 However, when we look at this it displays the password
-   * we nee dot do a "service password-encryption" command within configuration terminal mode.
+   * we need to do a `service password-encryption` command within configuration terminal mode.
 The number 7 before the encrypted password means it is using the proprietary encryption.
    * However, there are cisco password crackers.
 So this is not secure.
 There are better passwords with tougher encryption
-   * Use the "enable secret {desired password}" this will enable the secrets of cisco
+   * Use the `enable secret {desired password}` this will enable the secrets of cisco
-   * in order to run out of level commands in the config mode, use the "do" command. "do show run" for instance
+   * in order to run out of level commands in the config mode, use the `do` command. `do show run` for instance
-   * how do you cancel a command you executed? do: "no {previous command you want to cancel}"
+   * how do you cancel a command you executed? do: `no {previous command you want to cancel}`

 Commands:
-1. enable: enter priveleged exec mode
+1. `enable`: enter priveleged exec mode
-2. configure terminal: enter global configuration mode
+2. `configure terminal`: enter global configuration mode
-3. enable password {password}: create a password for priveleged exec mode
+3. `enable password {password}`: create a password for priveleged exec mode
-4. service password-encryption: encrypts all passwords
+4. `service password-encryption`: encrypts all passwords
-5. enable secret {password}: makes  a more secure password.
+5. `enable secret {password}`: makes  a more secure password.
 If run with password, it is disabled
-6. do {priveleged exec level command}: run exec commands from global config mode
+6. `do {priveleged exec level command}`: run exec commands from global config mode
-7. no {command}: remove a command previously configured
+7. `no {command}`: remove a command previously configured
-8. show running-config: displays active configuration file
+8. `show running-config`: displays active configuration file
-9. show startup-config: displays the saved configuration file which will be loaded if the device is restarted
+9. `show startup-config`: displays the saved configuration file which will be loaded if the device is restarted
-10. write: saves configuration
+10. `write`: saves configuration
-11. write memory: saves configuration
+11. `write memory`: saves configuration
-12. copy running-config startup-config: saves configuyration
+12. `copy running-config startup-config`: saves configuration
-13. hostname {hostname}: chgange hostname
+13. `hostname {hostname}`: change hostname

 ## Ethernet LAN Switching
 This is the Data Link layer